Easter Break 2019

 The purpose of our Impact Trip to Tijuana, Mexico is to support and work through the local church in this great city.
 We do this by building homes for families in need chosen by pastors in their neighborhoods.

 If you attend the trip, we expect that you volunteer for a minimum of one week during summer camp at the Youth Farm Bible Camp.

-Information meeting for anyone interested in attending this year's trip is thursday, October 26 at 7:30 (meet at the YFBC Office)
+Information meeting for anyone interested in attending our 2019 trip is will be held in October

 What to Bring:

 You will not need to bring sleeping bags, pillow, mattress, tent or chair.
 We will be providing this.
 You will need to bring your own pillow cases, towels, extra blankets, hammer, gloves, and tool belt.

 - Before Christmas we will once again be selling $100 family size Frozen Food Packs

 - The team will be mixing and selling our famous Cookie Dough in February